adnanwahab/homelab/readme.md

 # 20 new things VPRI + Tailscale + hypter+ zoox + robotics

 # https://observablehq.com/@dynabot-dev/observablehq-simulation-editor-launch-date-jan-1-h
 "Long term, we intend to distribute the ideas in the form of kits+games which will guide communities through building their own computing environments that they fully understand and control." - dynamicland.org

 🌈 $300 robot + rtings by Jan 1 🌈
-# fomr shodan + matt -- dififuclt ot make sense of coext efrom one to another
-# try to make reainbow contexts from one context to another to alll contexts..?
-2025

 # notebooks = python
 # make simplest next app ever for web